 Lesson #1 (Con): It doesn't help when you're angry.

 "I was going out with my ex for about two years when she broke up with me because of the long distance.
-So I had sex with this other girl that I met at a party, just because I was angry, and afterwards I felt terrible.
-I had only had sex with my ex at that point, so this random girl was now my number two, and I regretted having sex with her on a moral standpoint.
+So, I had sex with this other girl that I met at a party, just because I was angry.
+Afterward I felt terrible.
+I had only had sex with my ex up to that point, so this random girl was now my number two, and I regretted having sex with her from a moral standpoint.
 I totally thought it would make me feel better, but it didn't.
 All in all, I think it really depends on how much you like the girl who broke up with you.
 I loved my ex, so I couldn't get over her that easily." — Khad, 24

-Lesson #2: But it can help remind you of the importance of sexual chemistry in relationships.
+Lesson #2 (Pro): It helps remind you of the importance of sexual chemistry.

 "My previous relationship was sexually non-existent, but I loved the man.
-I finally ended it after two years, and the next week I was in bed with another guy, following that old advice, 'the best way to get over someone is to get under someone else.'
-I can honestly say it helped — I felt amazing with this guy that I wasn't even romantically involved with.
+I finally ended it after two years, and the next week I was in bed with another guy, following that old advice: The best way to get over someone is to get under someone else.
+I can honestly say, it did help — I felt amazing with this guy who I wasn't even romantically involved with.
 It reminded me that when I am with the right guy, the full package will be much better than what I left!" — Nadina, 25

-Lesson #5: Time is a better cure for a broken heart.
+Lesson #5 (Con): Time is a better cure for a broken heart.